 Comprehensive skill assessment for new hires and existing employees is critical to establishing, maintaining, and growing development teams.
 A lack of assessment may have serious consequences for teams, including widening skill gaps, expensive optimization issues, or misaligned hiring strategies that lead to high turnover.

-Establishing project requirements, identifying the key skills needed to meet those requirements, and assessing developers provide a clear path toward both a healthy development team and a strong product deployment.
+Establishing project requirements, identifying the key engineering skills needed to meet those requirements, and assessing developers provide a clear path toward both a healthy development team and a strong product deployment.

 Balancing Key Software Developer Skills